Nafidinara/bot-pancakeswap/README.md

 4. Sell token with your custom increasing price, like 50%, 100%, 200%.

 ### What will you get
 To avoid scam, I will invite you to my private repository, and you will get whole of code, and any update if I push new update.
-Please only contact to <code>nafidinara@gmail.com</code> for more info.
+Please only contact to <code>nafidinara@gmail.com</code> with subject <b>PancakeSwap Bot Info</b> for more info.
 Thanks!

 ## WARNING
 All this bot feature are free, Im never sell this bot and Im never share my TG account.
 Please be careful and DWYOR!